 4. Heart Tattoo on a Wrist

 The wrist is a popular placement for tattoos because of its visibility.
-It is somewhere that you can look at every day, and it is for this reason that it is often reserved for designs that have significant meaning to the wearer.
+It is somewhere that you can look at every day, and it is, for this reason, it is often reserved for designs that have significant meaning to the wearer.
 A heart symbol is small enough to be easily inked in this location; whether you choose a semicolon and heart design, a simple outline, or a heart emoji, the choice is yours.
 There are some drawbacks to this spot, though, including pain.
 Due to the thin skin in the area and lack of muscle, body art can cause some discomfort.
 The good news is that because tats are usually small, this is not for very long.
-Tattoos here also tend to fade faster because of exposure.
+Wrist tattoos also tend to fade faster because of exposure.

 5. Black Heart Tattoo